Pets as gifts are a bad idea...|

 |Coming Events and Latest News!

-The following Township and Borough governments have chosen not to fund the Humane Society for Animal Control services and residents from Bear Lake, Cherry Grove, Columbus, Eldred, Elk, Farmington, Freehold, Spring Creek, Sugar Grove Township, and Triumph will be required to pay a fee for stray cats beginning January 1, 2014.
-Any questions contact 726-1961
+Beginning January 1, 2014 residents in Township and Borough governments that have chosen not to fund Paws Along The River Humane Society for Animal Control services will be required to pay a fee for stray cats.
+Fee for stray cats will be charged for residents from Bear Lake, Cherry Grove, Columbus, Eldred, Elk, Farmington, Freehold, Sheffield, Spring Creek, Sugar Grove Township, and Triumph.
+Any questions please contact 726-1961

 | NOTICE FEES FOR STRAYS|